Sealand Youth Training Center Fire: Victims

 Eighteen of the children, including all of those sleeping in room 301, were from the Somang Kindergarten in Seoul.
 One child in Room 223 died.
 The bodies of the children in room 301 were found huddled together and hugging one another, cornered by the flames that were near the door.
 It took forensic scientists two weeks to identify all the bodies.

 Most of the victims were between five and seven years of age, and were either killed by the flames or by toxic fumes.
 The victims' bodies were burnt beyond recognition.
 Two other children and an adult were injured.

 Legal

-Sealand owner Park Jae Chun and six Hwaseong council members were charged with involuntary manslaughter and violation of building laws, in addition to bribery charges.
+Sealand owner Park Jae Chun and six Hwasung council members were charged with involuntary manslaughter and violation of building laws, in addition to bribery charges.
 Park was also charged with bribing council officials in order to get the necessary clearance to build and operate the center.
 He was also alleged to have paid a construction designer 14 million won (c. $14,000 U.S.) in order to borrow his construction license.
 Four architects and builders were also arrested.

 Thirty-five-year-old Chun Kyong-ja, the head of the Somang Kindergarten in Seoul, along with her husband and another teacher, were also arrested and charged with involuntary homicide for their role in the children's deaths.
 Rather than overseeing their charges in room 301, they were elsewhere, drinking.
 Reports differ as to whether they were in another room or outside the building.